Loket Castle: 15th and 16th centuries

-During the 16th century the House of Slik became one of the wealthiest families in the country and the most powerful in the region.
+During the 16th century the House of Schlik became one of the wealthiest families in the country and the most powerful in the region.
 Their era in the Loket castle was one of disputes with the Loket burghers, which often led to acts of violence and open conflict.
-Due to their participation in the revolt of the Czech states against the king, later Emperor Ferdinand I Habsburg, many of the possessions of the House of Slik were confiscated and eventually they lost the castle.
+Due to their participation in the 1547 revolt of the Czech states against the king, later Emperor Ferdinand I Habsburg, many of the possessions of the House of Schlik were confiscated and eventually they lost the castle.
 From 1551 to 1562 the castle was administered by the nobility of Plauen, but it was taken from them because of poor administration and conferred to the Loket burghers.
 In 1598 it became a hereditary legacy to the burghers, serving for administrative purposes only.
 Every time the town hall faced a disastrous condition the town aldermen held their sessions there.